Shaila Hoq Tanju(Translated by Rokshana Yesmin):

-Females aged between 5 and 50 are raped in this society, but how much of these rape incidents are published in the newspaper?
+Females aged between 5 and 50 are raped in this society, but how many of these rape incidents are published in the newspaper?
 Most of the time victims do not get justice.
 Sometimes we blame women saying why they don’t wear a veil?

 A five-year-old girl is definitely a kid.
-But when she is raped we say why she plays with boys, make fun with uncles and why she laughs loudly?
+But when she is raped we say why she plays with boys, makes fun with uncles, and why she laughs loudly?
 Lastly, we say, ignore what happened with the child.

 We become frightened thinking that who will marry a raped girl.
 We worry thinking about facing society.
 But many girls are living like a corpse as they cannot share their pains with for the sake of so-called dignity.
 How long they society and the girls have to be silent about being a rape victim.?

 Shaila Hoq Tanju is currently based in Melbourne.
 A passionate feminist, she likes to travel and write in her spare time.

 Rokshana Yesmin studied MS in Mass Communication and Journalism from the University of Dhaka.
 She has been working as a journalist for the last 18 years.
 Apart from this, she is involved in social movements, especially women’s rights movements.
 She regularly writes columns on women and children’s issues.